 (b) remain on the work site for at least 30 minutes after the hot work is completed.

 [Regulation 24I inserted: Gazette 5 Nov 2019 p.
-3885-6.]
+3885-6; amended: SL 2021/10 r.
+10.]

 24J.
 Personnel requirements for hot work

 (1) At all times during which the hot work is being carried out, there must be in close proximity to the hot work at least 1 able-bodied person (the fire detection officer), other than the person carrying out the hot work, who is dedicated solely to detecting and suppressing any fire caused by the hot work.